ccamp032/Music-Mood-Analysis/README.md

 1. Song artist
 2. Song title
-3. Song lyrics
+3. Number of pageviews for the lyric
-4. Number of words in lyric
+4. Release data of song
-5. Number of pageviews for the lyric
+5. How many featured artists
-6. Release date of song
+6. Number of words in lyric
-7. How many featured artists
+7. Song lyrics

 ## Spotify API
 From the Spotify API, we plan on getting a few features.
 Below are features that are planned: